dev-cyprium/Ruby-Math-Interpreter/README.md

 ## Lexer
 Lexer creates a stream of tokens for the given input.
 ## Parser
-Creates a AST ( Apstract Syntax Tree ) with the given token stream
+Creates a AST ( Apstract Syntax Tree ) with the given token stream.
-> TODO: Create the parser class and parse the AST to the interpreter
 ## Interpreter
-Executes the given AST to calculate the expression
+Executes the given AST to calculate the expression.
-> Currently, interpreter executes the stream of tokens without building an AST

 # Examples
 ```